ssharoff/biberpy/README.md

 }
 ```

 Since then, for my research on text classification I ported the feature extractor from Perl to Python.
-Also I have ported the available word lists to French and Russian, so that experiments can be run across languages.
+Also I have ported the available word lists to Russian, so that experiments can be run across languages.

 The arguments for the script are self-explanatory (run `python3 biber-dim.py -h`).
 A typical invocation would be: